Foshan: Geography

 Foshan lies on the Fen River in the estuaries making up the west side of the Pearl River Delta.
 Guangzhou lies 25 km to the northeast, Zhongshan to the southeast, Jiangmen to the south, Qingyuan to the north, and Zhaoqing to the west.

 Climate

 Foshan experiences a humid subtropical climate (Köppen climate classification Cfa).

 Economy

 Foshan has been well known for its ceramics since the Ming dynasty, although it was forced to cease production during the Cultural Revolution.

 Foshan had a ¥0.8 trillion gross domestic product in 2015, raising its per capita GDP past $10,000.
-Shunde District in particular has a high standard of living, with its 3,000+ electronical appliance factories responsible for more than half of the world's air conditioners and refrigerators.
+Shunde District in particular has a high manufacturing output, with its 3,000+ electronical appliance factories responsible for more than half of the world's air conditioners and refrigerators.
 Foshan now has more than 30 towns specialized in particular industries, including furniture, machinery, and beverages.